Lil Nas X's Satan sneakers aren't sanctioned by Nike, still contain human blood

-What could possibly connect rapper Lil Nas X, shoe company Nike and ... sneakers made with human blood?
-Strap in for a brief explanation of one of 2021's most unusual and colorful news stories.
+What could possibly connect rapper Lil Nas X, Nike and sneakers made with human blood?
+Strap in for an explanation of one of 2021's most colorful news stories.

 The basics